-As such, SPH has developed and continues to implement a transition plan to bring itself into compliance with the applicable Numerical Tests through a combination of: (i) establishing, maintaining or increasing majority ownership or primary control positions in companies engaged in non-investment company or excepted businesses ("Operating Businesses"); (ii) establishing, maintaining or increasing majority ownership or primary control positions in companies that are well positioned to acquire Operating Businesses through merger or acquisition due to current cash and/or NOL positions ("Acquisition Vehicles"); and (iii) decreasing or eliminating ho ldings in investment vehicles or companies whose lines of business are not in furtherance of SPH's objectives as a diversified holding company (or where SPH determines that it will be unable to reach primary control) and deploying those proceeds in Operating Businesses directly and/or through Acquisition Vehicles that will be used to acquire Operating Businesses.
+As such, SPH has developed and continues to implement a transition plan to bring itself into compliance with one or both of the Asset Tests through a combination of: (i) establishing, maintaining or increasing majority ownership or primary control positions in companies engaged in non-investment company or excepted businesses ("Operating Businesses"); (ii) establishing, maintaining or increasing majority ownership or primary control positions in companies that are well positioned to acquire Operating Businesses through merger or acquisition due to current cash and/or NOL positions ("Acquisition Vehicles"); and (iii) decreasing or eliminating ho ldings in investment vehicles or companies whose lines of business are not in furtherance of SPH's objectives as a diversified holding company (or where SPH determines that it will be unable to reach primary control) and deploying those proceeds in Operating Businesses directly and/or through Acquisition Vehicles that will be used to acquire Operating Businesses.

-Once SPH achieves majority ownership or primary control of an SPH Company, SPH generally expects to retain (or further increase) its stake with a view towards long-term ownership and recognizing value by doing business through the SPH Company.25 Consistent with SPH's expectation that it will hold interests in an SPH Company indefinitely, SPH is never a passive holder of interests in an SPH Company and its Commission filings with regard to its ownership positions clearly reflect this fact.
-Rather, SPH exercises (and expects to continue to exercise) control of SPH Companies both through its ownership of voting interests in such SPH Companies and through a variety of other means.26 For example, SPH personnel have extensive experience in a variety of industries including, without limitation, manufacturing and financial services and often serve as directors (in many cases comprising more than 25% of the board and/or serving as chairman of the board) or as principal officers of SPH Companies (including, in several cases, as the Chief Executive Officer ("CEO") or Chief Financial Officer ("CEO") of an SPH Company).27
+Once SPH achieves majority ownership or primary control of an SPH Company, SPH generally expects to retain (or further increase) its stake with a view towards long-term ownership and recognizing value by doing business through the SPH Company.22 Consistent with SPH's expectation that it will hold interests in an SPH Company indefinitely, SPH is never a passive holder of interests in an SPH Company and its Commission filings with regard to its ownership positions clearly reflect this fact.
+Rather, SPH exercises (and expects to continue to exercise) control of SPH Companies both through its ownership of voting interests in such SPH Companies and through a variety of other means.23 & #160;For example, SPH personnel have extensive experience in a variety of industries including, without limitation, manufacturing and financial services and often serve as directors (in many cases comprising more than 25% of the board and/or serving as chairman of the board) or as principal officers of SPH Companies (including, in several cases, as the Chief Executive Officer ("CEO") of an SPH Company).
+SPH may also take an "activist" posture to influence the management of SPH Companies in which it does not have a majority stake.